okta/okta-sdk-dotnet/README.md

 ## :warning: :construction: Alpha Preview :construction: :warning:

-This library is under development and is currently a 1.0.0-alpha series.
+The 1.x version of this library is under active development.
 Some of the API is not yet expressed in this library.
-To install this library through NuGet, you will need to enable the "Include Prereleases" option when you search for this package.
+To install this library through NuGet, you will need to enable the "Include Prereleases" option when you search for the `Okta.Sdk` package.

-The latest SDK is where all the new and exciting development will happen.
-Our [`legacy` branch](https://github.com/okta/okta-sdk-dotnet/tree/legacy) contains the previous version of the SDK.
-It is published on NuGet as [Okta.Core.Client 0.3.3](https://www.nuget.org/packages/Okta.Core.Client/0.3.3) and lower.
+The [`legacy` branch](https://github.com/okta/okta-sdk-dotnet/tree/legacy) contains the previous version of the SDK.
+It is published on NuGet as [Okta.Core.Client 0.3.3](https://www.nuget.org/packages/Okta.Core.Client/0.3.3).
 This older version has GA support, but only bug fixes will be applied.

 Need help?
 Contact [developers@okta.com](mailto:developers@okta.com) or use the [Okta Developer Forum].